Everything you need to know about intragastric balloon surgery

 However, gastric balloons are not a standalone solution for long-term weight loss, and their effectiveness also requires a real commitment to healthy lifestyle changes, including diet and regular exercise habits.

-In some cases, this procedure can help someone prepare for more significant obesity surgery, as some patients will be required to lose weight before undergoing bariatric surgery in order to minimise the risk of complications.
+In some cases, this procedure can help someone prepare for more significant obesity surgery, as some patients will be required to lose weight before undergoing weight loss surgery to minimise the risk of complications.

 Who is the gastric balloon suitable for?